Baseline models demystified: a practical guide

 What is a baseline model?

-According to this blog post from Carnegie Mellon University, “a baseline is a simple model that provides reasonable results on a task and does not require much expertise and time to build.”
+According to this blog post from Carnegie Mellon University, “a baseline [model] is a simple model that provides reasonable results on a task and does not require much expertise and time to build.”

 Let’s dissect this definition.

 First, a baseline is a simple model.
-It is important to start simple, so that intuition can be built and you can start truly understanding the task at hand.
+It is important to start simple so that intuition can be built and you can start truly understanding the task at hand.
 Furthermore, working with simple models is particularly suitable to find bugs and test assumptions.

 Second, the results produced by the baseline model should be reasonable.
 They are not expected to be perfect, and you will likely not use the baseline as your final model.
 However, if you pick any simple model without much thought, you risk wasting your time on a model that won’t help you at all.

 Finally, it is important that building the baseline does not take up too much of your time.
-The baseline is a starting point that will help you tremendously in the next steps of ML development, but it is not your final solution.
+The baseline model is a starting point that will help you tremendously in the next steps of ML development, but it is not your final solution.

 Why are baseline models useful?

-Time is scarce, then why should you spend time building a model that will likely not serve as a final solution?
+If time is scarce, then why should you spend time building a model that will likely not serve as a final solution?

 ML development is iterative.
 The insights that arise from one cycle inform the decisions of the next.
 Moreover, the speed at which practitioners iterate and learn through the stages of ML development highly dictates how well they transition from prototype to product.

 Baselines also are a great way to increase the understanding of the data, find bugs, and test assumptions.
 As discussed in one of our previous posts, data is the key ingredient behind every ML solution.
-The process of constructing and refining a baseline reveals a lot to practitioners in a much more digestible environment of limited complexity.
+The process of constructing and refining a baseline model reveals a lot to practitioners in a much more digestible environment of limited complexity.
 Some experienced practitioners go as far as to say that “a baseline takes only 10% of the time to develop, but will get us 90% of the way to achieve reasonably good results.”

 Now that you understand what are baseline models and are convinced that they are useful, it’s time to learn how to use them in practice.
 We break it down into five steps, but not all problems require all of them.